Working from home? Your employer may owe you for work-related expenses, like cell phones, internet, computer, office supplies and travel costs.

 If you have questions about work-related expense reimbursements or other employment issues, you may want to consult an attorney.

-At SW Employment Law, employment law is what we do — it’s what we’re passionate about, and it’s the sole focus of our law practice.
+At W Employment Law,, employment law is what we do — it’s what we’re passionate about, and it’s the sole focus of our law practice.

 We’re committed to effectively representing the rights of employees across the state of California — because we believe that everyone has the right to earn a living and provide for their family, free of unlawful discrimination and harassment.